Accessibility

 Physical access

 There are three disabled parking spaces on George Street.
-The main entrance faces Mosley Street.
+This is approx 90 metres from the ramp on Nicholas Street.

-There are accessible toilets on the ground and first floors and baby changing facilities on the ground floor.
-There are lifts to all floors.
+There are accessible toilets on the ground floor and on the first floor.

 We have benches in most galleries, some galleries have comfy armchairs too.
 We also have a number of portable stools available near our lifts on the ground floor.